 In case you’ve been living under a rock, Maria Sharapova will make her competitive return to the WTA Tour at the Porsche Tennis Grand Prix in Stuttgart on Wednesday April 26, 2017 - and I argue why it simply shouldn’t be happening in the fashion that it is.

 First of all, people are treating Sharapova as some sort of hero who has been dealt an injustice from the ITF.
-No, let’s get one thing straight - she was using a banned substance, a drug that is now known to be performance enhancing, and was rightfully suspended from tennis - a sentence that was leniently reduced to just 15 months mind you.
+No, let’s get one thing straight - she was using a banned substance and was rightfully suspended from tennis - a sentence that was leniently reduced to just 15 months mind you.
 Just remember that Sharapova concealed the fact she had been taking meldonium for a decade from anti-doping authorities, WTA doctors and members of her own team - and she was supposedly using the drug for health reasons.
 Can I ask what substitute Sharapova will use upon her return to tennis now that meldonium is banned?
 I mean, shouldn’t Sharapova’s health concerns still exist?
 Anyway, that’s a whole other story, but you can certainly make your own mind up there.

 Sharapova will still be suspended from tennis for doping when the main draw of the Porsche Tennis Grand Prix officially gets underway on April 24.
 The Russian’s ban doesn’t end until April 26.
 That means Sharapova will be entered in the tournament (a WTA Premier event) and the tournament will start while she’s still serving a suspension for performance enhancing drugs.
 Sharapova will not be allowed on site until the day of her first round match.